Polymer/old-docs-site/app/1.0/docs/tools/polymer-cli.md

 Generates a production-ready build of your app.
 This process includes minifying the HTML, CSS, and JS of the application dependencies, and generating a service worker to pre-cache dependencies.

 Polymer CLI's build process is designed for apps that follow the [app shell architecture](https://developers.google.com/web/updates/2015/11/app-shell).
-The build command is typically ran with three options set:
+The build command is typically run with the following options:

 *   `entrypoint`.
 The main HTML file that is imported for all routes.
 This file should import the app shell file specified in the `shell` option.
 It should